 However, the 10-year age gap between them was evident on some pages, especially regarding their communication.
-As someone who prefers open communication and honesty, Farley’s deliberate avoidance of talking things through was sometimes a bit frustrating.
+As someone who prefers open communication and honesty, Farley’s deliberate avoidance of talking things through was sometimes a bit frustrating for me to read.

 As the story progresses from friendship to love, you see how he’s pushed out of his comfort zone and forced to go after what he loves.
 He’s an excellent father and an even more incredible friend.
 He’s supportive, sweet, and patient.

 The daughter of Meyer Harrigan is not someone who lets her disability slow her down.
 She’s sweet, sassy, and the smartest kid you’ll meet.
 And a charming addition to the story.

 The story’s pacing was well done.
-As they crossed the line from friendship to lovers, Tarah Dewitt did a great job highlighting the hesitancy of both parties in not wanting to ruin the friendship.
+As they crossed the line from friendship to lovers, Dewitt did a great job highlighting the hesitancy of both parties in not wanting to ruin the friendship.

 Conflicts surrounding communication issues tend to be a pet peeve of mine, but it was written in a way that was right for the story – the problems brought out by the conflict were believable and resolved well.

-This book is written in dual POVs and dual timelines, which gave a better grasp of how their friendship evolved (mild spoiler alert: I’m a sucker for books where the guy falls first).
+Funny Feelings is written in dual POVs and dual timelines, which gave a better grasp of how their friendship evolved (mild spoiler alert: I’m a sucker for books where the guy falls first).

 If you love relatable and funny characters with adorable, swoon-worthy moments, then Funny Feelings by Tarah Dewitt is for you.
 The author did a great job, and I look forward to reading her other books.